Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 abline(h = mean_mean_value, v = mean_coefficient * 100, col = "red", lty = 2)

-# Based on the performance metrics chart, it is recommended that the management focus on improving the “ward type”.
-This is because it has the lowest average performance rating and the highest negative impact on patient satisfaction.
-Improving the conditions or processes related to the ward type could potentially lead to increased patient satisfaction.
-# Yes, there could be several reasons why focusing on the ward type is important:
-#Patient Comfort**: The type of ward a patient is in can significantly impact their comfort level.
-This includes factors like the amount of privacy they have, the noise level, and the overall environment.
-If patients are uncomfortable in their wards, it could lead to lower satisfaction scores.
-#Quality of Care**: The type of ward can also affect the quality of care a patient receives.
-For example, in a shared ward, nurses might have less time to spend with each patient compared to a private ward.
-This could affect the patient's perception of the care they're receiving.
-#Perceived Value**: Patients often associate the type of ward they're in with the value they're getting for their money.
-If they're in a ward that they perceive as lower quality, they might feel like they're not getting good value for what they're paying, which could affect their satisfaction.
-#Patient Expectations**: Patients often have expectations about the type of ward they'll be in based on their previous experiences or what they've heard from others.
-If their actual experience doesn't meet these expectations, it could lead to lower satisfaction scores.
-#Therefore, focusing on improving the ward type could address these issues and potentially lead to increased patient satisfaction.

 # Load the necessary libraries

 library(dplyr)